-At GCSE students can choose to study courses in Design & Technology and Food & Nutrition.
-Materials Technology along with Fashion and Textiles are offered as Technical Awards (GCSE equivalent offering a practical, vocational qualification with transferable skills and core knowledge).
-Through these courses students follow a programme of practical-based projects to develop skills in research analysis, problem solving, creative design, product development and planning, making/manufacturing, testing and critical evaluation of their work.
+At GCSE students can choose to study courses in Design and Technology (Product Design or Textiles Technology) and Food & Nutrition.
+Engineering is offered as a level 1/2 Cambridge National Certificate (a vocational qualification with a wide range of transferable skills and core knowledge).
+Through all of the courses students follow a scheme of practical-based projects to develop skills in research, problem solving, creative design, product development and planning, making/manufacturing, testing and critical evaluation of their work.
 A Level courses in Product Design and Fashion & Textiles can be studied along with a Level 3 qualification (equal to an A Level) in Food Science and Nutrition.

 Interest in Technology is reflected in the thriving clubs held at lunchtime and after school.
-Students take part in a number of local competitions including the Rotary Technology Challenge, the "Pot to Plot" Harrogate Flower show cooking competition, the Big Bang inspiration and the IET Faraday Challenge.
+Students take part in a number of local competitions including the Rotary Technology Challenge, the Harrogate Flower show cooking competition, the Big Bang inspiration and the IET Faraday Challenge.